The Birmingham grammar landscape

 Choosing a Birmingham 11+ tutor

-- Honest about oversubscription — strong tutors give realistic appraisals of which grammars are reachable given the family's location and the child's current level.
-Trying for an unreachable target wastes preparation time.
+One useful filter: a strong Birmingham tutor will give you a realistic appraisal of which grammars are reachable given your location and the child's current level.
+Trying for an unreachable target wastes preparation time, and a tutor unwilling to say so is not the right tutor.